Skip to main content

 From left: Connie Lo, BCom’15, GDA’15; Colin Lynch, BCom’07, Artsci’07, and Meghan Roach, BCom’05, were among business leaders who contributed their ideas for “This is business now.”

-As Smith professor of organizational behaviour Julian Barling noted in an interview on the site, “Business leaders now have a responsibility that extends beyond the organization, and—in the larger sense—beyond the present, into future generations.
+As Smith professor of organizational behaviour Julian Barling noted, “Business leaders now have a responsibility that extends beyond the organization, and—in the larger sense—beyond the present, into future generations.
 They occupy a pivotal place in society.”

 Consumers seem to agree with those sentiments.
 The survey that Smith commissioned, conducted by Proof Strategies, put a battery of questions to Canadians 18 to 84 from across the country.
 To the question of whether businesses should do more than they do now to solve society’s problems and help meet the needs of people, 52 per cent of respondents agreed.
 (Another 32 per cent somewhat agreed.)
 On average, respondents said that businesses should dedicate 21 per cent of their profits to important social issues.